Sunday 8 September 2024

 Thursday 21 March 2024

-ADMINISTRATION - Decision-making
+ADMINISTRATION - Decision-making models

 QUESTION: What is decision-making?
 Contrast the comprehensive-rational Decision-making Model and the Bounded- rationality (satisficing) Decision-making Model.
 Which of the two models best explains decision-making processes in the Zambian public service?
 Give reasons for your answer.
 Word limit 2500 - 3000 words.